NicolasAuber/Udacity_OSM/Sample_Project.md

 It will correct the following problems:
 - Postal code validity i.e. with the expected 5 digits pattern
-- Postal code accuracy i.e. meets the official postal code for cities (verified against (https://www.laposte.fr/particulier/outils/trouver-un-code-postal))
+- Postal code accuracy i.e. meets the official postal code for cities (verified against https://www.laposte.fr/particulier/outils/trouver-un-code-postal)
 - City name validity/accuracy i.e. with the expected official city name
 - City name uniformity i.e. with the right text format

+### Other Ideas of Improvement
 Other problems, which could modify our data analysis, will not be dealt with in that project:
 - The postal codes and city names completeness.
 Indeed, during the audit, it has been observed some missing data.
-- The validity of all the tags in accordance with (https://wiki.openstreetmap.org/wiki/Map_Features) Other data will not be cleaned as they are not analyzed.
+- The validity of all the tags in accordance with https://wiki.openstreetmap.org/wiki/Map_Features
+Other data will not be cleaned as they are not analyzed.
 For instance phone numbers.

 ### Data Cleaning